ConductorOne/terraform-provider-conductorone/docs/resources/policy.md

 - `allow_self_approval` (Boolean) Configuration to allow self approval if the target user is a member of the group during this step.
 - `app_group_id` (String) The ID of the group specified for approval.
-- `app_id` (String) The ID of the app that conatins the group specified for approval.
+- `app_id` (String) The ID of the app that contains the group specified for approval.
 - `fallback` (Boolean) Configuration to allow a fallback if the group is empty.
 - `fallback_user_ids` (List of String) Configuration to specific which users to fallback to if fallback is enabled and the group is empty.